slideflow/slideflow/docs-source/source/workbench_tools.rst

 Tile preview
 ------------
 Right clicking on the main view will establish the location for a focal tile prediction.
 A tile will be extracted from this location of the whole-slide image at the pixel & micron size appropriate for the loaded model.
 The tile preview window shows the extracted image tile taken from this location.
 If the loaded model uses stain normalization, a post-normalization image is also shown on the right.
-The tile preview window can be hidden by clicking the X in the top right corner, or toggled via the menu item View -> Toggle tile preview.
+The tile preview window can be hidden by clicking the X in the top right corner, or toggled via the menu item View -> Show -> Tile Preview.

 Control panel
 -------------
 The control panel shows relevant active widgets which contain information and controls for whole-slide images, loaded models, heatmaps, and loaded GANs.
 Widgets will be automatically hidden when not in use (for example, the model widget will be hidden if a model is not loaded).
-The control panel is docked by default, but can be undocked with View -> Dock Controls or by pressing Ctrl+Shift+D. The control panel can be hidden with View -> Toggle Controls or by pressing Ctrl+Shift+C.
+The control panel is docked by default, but can be undocked with View -> Dock Controls or by pressing Ctrl+Shift+D. The control panel can be hidden with View -> Show -> Control Pane or by pressing Ctrl+Shift+C.

 Whole-slide images
 ******************